-For young people in high school or an HSE program who are interested in college:
+For young people in high school/HSE program and interested in college:

-- Coaches work with the student and their guidance counselor (or HSE/GED program staff) to ensure they are on-track for high school graduation and have a plan in place for college. - If your program has one, the student should also meet with a College/Education Specialist to identify best-fit colleges, complete admissions, and financial aid applications, apply to support and opportunity programs, reapply each semester, and renew all forms of financial aid each year.
+- Coaches work with the student and their guidance counselor (or HSE program staff) to ensure they are on-track for high school graduation and have a plan in place for college.
+The student will also meet with the College Specialist to identify best-fit colleges, complete admissions and financial aid applications, apply to support and opportunity programs, reapply each semester, and renew all forms of financial aid each year. - The student should meet with the College Specialist to identify best-fit colleges, complete admissions and financial aid applications, submit verification documents, apply to classes, and renew all forms of financial aid each year.

-For young people in a high school/HSE program who are interested in a vocational/other post-secondary pathway:
+For young people in high school/HSE program and interested in a vocational/other post-secondary pathway:

-- Coaches work with the student and their guidance counselor (or GED program staff) to ensure they are on-track for graduation and exploring post-secondary pathways. - For youth who are not yet ready to enroll in a vocational program upon graduation, there are workforce bridge programs that help prepare youth to gain skills/credentials and take the next step toward their goals. - The Coach will connect these students to the Career & Education Specialist to discuss best-fit programs and other options (See Fair Futures Program Manual Section 21, Section 22, and One Degree).
+- Coaches work with the student and their guidance counselor (or HSE program staff) to ensure they are on-track for graduation and exploring post-secondary pathways. - For youth who are not yet ready to enroll in a vocational program upon graduation, there are workforce bridge programs that help prepare youth to gain skills/credentials and take the next step toward their goals. - The Coach will connect these students to the Career Development Specialist to discuss best-fit programs and other options (See Fair Futures Program Manual Section 21], Section 22, and the Career Development Directory).